artemdanu3-sudo/space-invaders/README.md

 # Space Invaders Console Game

 Space Invaders is a console-based arcade game written in pure JavaScript (Node.js).
+The player controls a spaceship, shoots down alien invaders, and tries to survive as long as possible.

 ## Features

-### Coordinate system
+- **Coordinate system**: Player position is stored as X coordinate, enemies and bullets are stored in arrays with `x` and `y` properties.

+Piece of code from `game.js` for preview:

 ```javascript
 let playerX = Math.floor(WIDTH / 2);